 version of this document.
 In this connection, V. Putin also recalled

-that the United States is establishing forward bases in Bulgaria and Romania, and that NATO
+that the US is creating forward bases in Bulgaria and Romania, and NATO

 moves its troops to the Russian borders, while the Treaty

 in the 90s of the XX century.
-NATO countries gave assurances that they would not stir
+NATO countries gave assurances that they would not interfere

 NATO troops outside the territory of Germany.

-Third position: the international landscape is now essential
+Third situation: the international landscape is now significantly

 is changing, primarily due to new centers of global growth.